August 2, 2015

 -Kiss of Life, SADE

 P.S.
-I know that 16 ain’t no thang to you (even if it is equivalent to 80 human years!)
+Although you are now 18 years of age, I wrote this when you were 16 … and I know you think it ain’t no thang to you (even if it was equivalent to 80 human years!)
 But as you so perfectly proclaimed, “I am young and vibrant!”

 Damn right you are.